TerrySimBar/credit-risk-classification/README.md

 In general, the model is more accurate and effective than the model for the original data.

 #### Recommendations
 The model for the resampled data improved in accuracy from 0.99 to 1.00, and the F1-score and recall for high-risk loans improved from 0.88 to 0.93 and 0.89 to 1.00, respectively.
 However, the precision for healthy and high-risk loans remained the same at 1.00 and 0.87, respectively.
 While the model for the resampled data shows overall improvement, it did not do better at predicting high-risk loans.
 A more effective model will be needed to predict high-risk loans with better precision, since an entity that lends money would not want to miss lending opportunities in thinking that a loan is high-risk when it is not.
 Turning down 13% of the high-risk loans could be a significant loss of revenue.

+Nevertheless, a more conservative lending company may accept the model's performance, since it is highly accurate and precise in predicting healthy loans.

 <br>